Bellingham, Washington Short-Term Rental Market

 Bellingham, WA STRs averaged $167/night at 57.6% occupancy in April 2026, with 2025 full-year averages of $186 ADR and $3,022 monthly revenue.

-Quick Answer: Bellingham, Washington is an active short-term rental market. average occupancy is 58%. average monthly revenue is $2,651. average daily rate is $167. the top operator is Vacationville with 42 listings. market score is 49/100 (grade D).
+Quick Answer: Bellingham, Washington is an active short-term rental market. average occupancy in the Bellingham market area is 66%. average monthly revenue in the Bellingham market area is $4,073. average daily rate in the Bellingham market area is $240. the top operator in the Bellingham market area is Vacationville with 42 listings. market score is 49/100 (grade D).

 Market Score Breakdown